Sexual Harassment by Customers

 Being the victim of sexual harassment by an important customer, client or vendor can cause serious emotional stress.
 Many employees are reluctant to report such abuse out of fear of losing their jobs or ruining their professional and even personal reputations.
 But your employer has an obligation to keep your workplace safe from sexual harassment and to take action to understand and help remedy your situation.
 If your employer instead retaliates against you or ignores you, you may be entitled to recover monetary damages.
 By filing a sexual harassment claim with the proper administrative agency, you can begin the process of enforcing your employment rights.

-Leeds Brown has been handling employment discrimination cases for hard working New Yorkers for decades.
+We have been handling employment discrimination cases for hard working New Yorkers for decades.
 You deserve to have attentive, dedicated legal professionals who understand the complexities sex harassment and discrimination cases and the many procedural rules that can apply to any given situation.